This volume is dedicated to examining various points of view of what leadership is, and how the leader supervises those whom he trains.

 14. Servant Leadership and Follower Outcomes: Mediating Effects of Organizational Identification and Psychological Safety

 Aamir Ali Chughtai

 15. When Supervisors Perceive Non-Work Support: Test of a Trickle-Down Model

 Tsung-Yu Wu, Shao-Jen Lee, Changya Hu and Chun-Chi Yang

-Ami Rokach is clinical psychologist who has been researching and teaching about loneliness, human sexuality, and psychotherapy for the past 40 years.
-Ami is the Executive Editor of the Journal of Psychology: Interdisciplinary and Applied, and a clinical psychologist who combines offering individual, couple and sex therapy with teaching and research.
+Ami Rokach is a clinical psychologist who has been researching and teaching about loneliness, human sexuality, and psychotherapy for the past 40 years.
+Ami is Executive Editor of the Journal of Psychology: Interdisciplinary and Applied, and a clinical psychologist who combines offering individual, couple and sex therapy with teaching and research.
 He is a member of the psychology departments at York University in Canada, and Walden University in USA.